AnthoJack/f2838x_canopen/readme.md

 - **f2838x_canopen.c**: Main source file for the project.
 Contains the `main` function as well as the timer ISR function for CANopenNode realtime periodic interrupt-thread
 - **CANopenNode/**: CANopenNode git submodule.
 Ideally, files in this folder should not be modified
 - **canOpenC2000/**: Folder for files required by CANopenNode but that can be modified
     - **CO_driver_target.h**: Driver structures definition and configuration defaults override.
-Created based on the one from *CANopenNode/examples/* as some structure members are actually required from outside the driver implementation
+Created based on the one from *CANopenNode/examples/* as some structure members are actually required from outside the driver implementation, despite CANopenNode claiming to be "object-oriented" (which would imply better encapsulation)
     - **CO_driver.c**: Implementation of the driver functions
-    - **CO_storage.c/h**: Not sure what this does but CANopenNode requires some implementations inside to compile properly.
+    - **CO_storage.c/h**: Functions necessary for CANopenNode to store the Object Dictionnary to flash memory.
+Not implemented.
 Copied from *CANopenNode/examples*
     - **OD.c/h**: Object Dictionnary definitions and implementation
 - **2838x_X_lnk_cm.cmd**: Linker scripts to define the memory attribution for the different code sections
 - **device/**: Driverlib files to initialise the CM core
-- **device/driverlib_cm**: Driverlib files with functions to manage the different devices of the uC
+- **device/driverlib_cm**: Driverlib files with functions to manage the different devices of the uC through the CM core

 ## Microcontroller

-The F2838x uC is part of the C2000 microcontroller family
+The F2838x uC is part of the C2000 microcontroller family.
+It posesses 2 C28x (proprietary cores from TI) and a Cortex-M0 core

 ### CM (Cortex-M0) Core